nswartwo/tb-lmic-prevalence-review/README.md

 Data cleaning can be replicated by running the `cleanData.R` file using the `fullDataRaw.rds` datafile.
 This script will generate a clean dataset, which is stored in the `fullDataClean.rds` datafile.

+## Descriptive analysis
+We first aimed to understand the distributions of the data we collected.
+We designed two scripts, `descriptiveAnalysisFigures.R` and `descriptiveAnalysisTables.R` to explore the data, in sum and within stratifications.
+The outputs of these scripts are saved to `outputs/descriptive` folder.

 ## Meta analysis

 The dataset generated from the systematic review of TB prevalence will be used to examine the differences in TB notifications to TB prevalence across gender (male:female) and urbanicity (urban:rural) strata.
-In order to replicate these analyses, run `genderMetaAnalysis.R` and `urbanicityMetaAnalysis.R` using the `fullDataClean.rds` datafile.
+In order to replicate these analyses, run `sexMetaAnalysis.R` and `ruralityMetaAnalysis.R` using the `fullDataClean.rds` datafile.